Dreams of moving house: the moment when your life changes place and asks you to pack not everything, but only the important

 “A move in a dream is not only about an apartment.
 It is the image of a change of identity, a stage of life, a way of living; the psyche uses it when something large is changing in you and does not fit into the former form and former walls.”

-A move is one of the most capacious symbols of a dream.
+A move is one of the most capacious of dream symbols.
 Many themes come together in it: packing, choosing what to take, parting from a former place, getting to know a new one, the fear of being lost in the transition, the hope for change.
 The psyche chooses this image when a meaningful relocation is underway in your life: outer (a real move) or inner (a change of life phase, identity, relationships, values, way of living).
 A dream of moving is rarely literal.
-It almost always says: “you are changing your place in life, and this process demands attention, resource, and an honest choice of what to take with you and what to finally leave.”
+It almost always says: you are changing your place in life, and this process demands attention, resource, and an honest choice of what to take with you, and what to finally leave behind.

 Such dreams come in moments when a serious relocation into a new phase of life is ripening, or is already underway, and it touches not only “where” but “how I will be there.”

-You dream that you pack things: you sort, box, decide what to take.
-Some things are important, others surprise you with “why have I kept this for so many years.”
-In the body — concentrated work: I am sorting through life.
+You dream that you are packing things: you sort, box, decide what to take.
+Some things are important; others surprise you with “why have I kept this for so many years?”
+A concentrated work rises in the body: I am sorting through my life.

-Your Guardian speaks with you here — the part that watches what you will take with you into the new and what you will leave behind the threshold of the former home.
-Such a dream often comes when a reconsideration of life is underway in your reality: what do I surround myself with, what matters, what must be released before the next stage.
-The Guardian shows: do not drag everything; not all of the former is needed in the next.
+Your Guardian goes through these boxes — the part that watches what you will take with you into the new, and what you will leave behind on the threshold of the former home.
+Such a dream often comes when a reconsideration of life is underway in your waking life: what do I surround myself with, what matters, what must be released before the next stage.
+The Guardian shows: do not drag everything along; not all of the former is needed in the next.

 Ask yourself: “What am I ‘packing with me’ into the next stage of my life — and what from the old is long overdue to leave here, not to drag on as extra weight?”

-Today, in real life put away one thing you have not used for a long time and that is hard to release.
-One — but tangible, after which it becomes lighter.
-The Guardian recognizes such gestures as respect for movement, and in the dreams that follow gives you light calm packing more often.
+Today, in waking life, put away one thing you have not used for a long time and that is hard to release.
+One — but tangible; one after which it becomes lighter.
+The Guardian recognizes such gestures as respect for movement, and in the dreams that follow more often gives you light, calm packing.

 Astrological note: A dream of packing often comes during transits of Saturn through your 4th or 2nd house, during its aspects to the Moon, and in periods when Pluto touches your 4th house.
 Capricorns, Cancers, and Scorpios recognize this dream with particular accuracy.
 If Saturn is now touching your Moon — the Guardian sorts your baggage, and the dream conveys this through a scene where each object asks the question “are you taking me or not.”

 You dream that you have arrived: a new house, a new room, new landscapes.
-Everything is unfamiliar, everything demands to be taken in.
-In the body — a mixture of curiosity and caution: I am here, and this is my new world.
+Everything is unfamiliar; everything asks to be taken in.
+A mixture of curiosity and caution rises in the body: I am here, and this is my new world.

-Your Explorer speaks with you here — the part that loves new territories and knows how to settle into them step by step, without hurry and without fear of the unfamiliar.
-It comes when you have truly “arrived” at something new in your reality: a new apartment, a new life phase, a new circle, a new status.
+Across this landscape, your Explorer takes root — the part that loves new territories, and knows how to settle into them step by step, without hurry, and without fear of the unfamiliar.
+The Explorer comes when you have truly arrived at something new in your waking life: a new apartment, a new life phase, a new circle, a new status.
 The Explorer shows: this is your new; settle into it calmly.

 Ask yourself: “To what ‘new place’ has my life just brought me — and what would help me turn it from ‘foreign’ into ‘mine’ without hurry and without violence?”